anisurya2004/Giva2/README.md

 Steps to run the code locally -
 1. This is the second task of the Giva assignment.
 Download all files in the repo and save them locally.
 2. Go to newsapi.org.
 Generate an API key to fetch the latest news.
 For evaluation purposes, I have written down the API key I used in '.env' file.
+The news gets updated everyday.
+Currently there are 29 articles in the database.
 3. The dependencies are given in the requirements.txt.
 Use the following code to install all the dependencies - pip install fastapi pydantic faiss-cpu numpy sentence-transformers python-dotenv requests
 4. Run main.py by executing the following line on terminal 'uvicorn main:app --host 0.0.0.0 --port 8000'
 5. This will start the app on the local host (port number 8000).